Learning from the Best Career Pages in Homecare

 - Does the career page make it obvious that this is more than just "another job board", because something special is happening at this company?

 All the pages that we reviewed did not score equally on the nine elements that needed to stand out.
 The pages that we selected have multiple elements that make them exemplary, but like every website they still have room to improve.
-In Story's view, no website should ever be done.
+In Story's view, no website should ever be finished.
 There's opportunity to learn from what career pages fail to include as well - there are missed opportunities that others can pick up on.

 If having enough great caregivers is the primary thing you need in order to grow as a company - is there another online goal that is more important?